Mahika20/cryptonite_tp2_Mahika/mumbo_dumbo.md

 # Mumbo dumbo
 This was a challenge in the AI domain of nitectf.
-We were provided a python file containing the source code and the netcat command to connect to the challenge.
+We were provided with a python file containing the source code and the netcat command to connect to the challenge.
 I analayzed the pow.py file.
 ```
      sys.stdout.write("== proof-of-work: enabled ==\n")
         sys.stdout.write("please solve a pow first\n")